puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_classifying_installing.markdown

     ec2-50-19-149-87.compute-1.amazonaws.com
     complete

-Here we're adding an AWS EC2 instance to the Puppet Enterprise console.
+Here we're adding an AWS EC2 instance to the console.

+With the command's options, we specify:

-We specify the `--node-group` we'd like to add the node to, in our case the `default` group.
+* The `--node-group` we'd like to add the node to (in our case the `appserver_pool` group)

-We also specify the user name, password, server, port and whether to use SSL to connect.
-The user name and password we've specified is set when the Puppet Enterprise console is installed and if you don't know them can be found in the `/etc/puppetlabs/installer/answers.install` file generated during installation.
+* The console's server
+* The console's port
+* Whether the console uses SSL
+* The user name for connecting to the console
+* The password for connecting to the console --- this user name and password were set when the console was installed

-Lastly, we've specified the name of the host we're classifying.
-If we now navigate to the console we can see this host is added to the `default` group.
+As the command's argument, we specify the name of the node we're classifying.
+If we now navigate to the console's web interface, we can see this host has been added to the `appserver_pool` group.

-To see additional help for node classification you can use the `puppet help node classify` command.
+To see additional help for node classification, run `puppet help node classify`.
+For more about how the console groups and classifies nodes, [see the chapter of this manual about grouping and classifying](./console_classes_groups.html).

 <object width="420" height="315"><param name="movie"
 value="http://www.youtube.com/v/LG6WQPVsBNg?version=3&amp;hl=en_US"></param><param